King David's Conversion

 Post-conversion:

 Then the king said to Zadok, "Carry the ark of God back into the city.
-If I find favor in the eyes of the LORD, he will bring me back and let me see both it and his habitation; but if he says, 'I have no pleasure in you,' behold, here I am, let him do to me what seems good to him. -2 Sam 15:25-26
+If I find favor in the eyes of the LORD, he will bring me back and let me see both it and his habitation; but if he says, 'I have no pleasure in you,' behold, here I am, let him do to me what seems good to him. -2 Sam 15:25-26and

 And David said to Abi'shai and to all his servants, "Behold, my own son seeks my life; how much more now may this Benjaminite!
 Let him alone, and let him curse; for the LORD has bidden him.
-It may be that the LORD will look upon my affliction, and that the LORD will repay me with good for this cursing of me today." -2 Sam 16:1-12
+It may be that the LORD will look upon my affliction, and that the LORD will repay me with good for this cursing of me today." -2 Sam 16:1-12Notice the difference.
+Before his conversion, David is very confident, almost to the point of being "cocky."
+He does nothing wrong, but he clearly is presuming upon God to ensure that favorable outcomes will always be bestowed upon him.
+What is really lacking is his humility.

 After his conversion, his humility abounds.
 David realizes that he carries the burden of guilt and has found disfavor with the Lord.
 He subjects himself to the mercy of God.